 Choosing linen allows you to maintain your sartorial elegance without causing too much of a sweat.
 Of course, you can always partner with a shirt, but a t-shirt will add a more casual but also cooler alternative.

-Bill Nighly once said he will never trust a man in a linen suit.
+Bill Nighly once said he would never trust a man in a linen suit.
 And although it does conjure up images of overweight, red-cheeked posh men guzzling red wine in Mayfair, there is hope.